 Higher Ratings, Harder VA Math

 There are other factors that can affect a rating.
-For example, if a veteran has too many ratings on one arm or one leg then VA stops counting those ratings.
+For example, if a Veteran has too many ratings on one arm or one leg, then the VA places a cap on those specific ratings.
+So understanding VA math is significant to a Veteran because knowing how to calculate your disability rating is significant to knowing what benefits you are eligible to receive.

 At Veterans Guardian, we review each client’s rating to let them know where they may be missing out on potential benefits.
 Don’t miss out on potential compensation.
 Contact us to see if you are eligible for a potential increase.